amcc1996/symbeam/README.md

 ```

 ## Theory
-SymBeam is based on classical Solid Mechanics and Strenght of Materials results to solve the beam equilibirum problem.
+SymBeam is based on classical Solid Mechanics and Strength of Materials results to solve the beam equilibirum problem.
 A simple outline follows in the present section, without entering in any mathematical derivations.

 * **Reaction computation** - SymBeam does not allow for axial loads, currently.
 Therefore, depending on the support type, one shall need to compute a either a transverse reaction force or a reaction moment.
 These are computed by solving the algebraic system of linear equations arising from the equilibirum of forces and moments of the structure, accounting simultaneously for point loads and moments and distributed forces.